ospalh/3d-printing/yacs/description_3yaccs.md

 There are a two ready-made STLs there, for coins i had lying around:

-* Nine 20 eurocent coins
+* Nine 20 euro cent coins
-* Twelve 5 eurocent coins
+* Twelve 5 euro cent coins
-* Twelve 1 eurocent coins
+* Twelve 1 euro cent coins
 * Nine UK 2p coins
 * Twelve UK pennies
 * Twelve 1 角人民币 (1 Jiao RMB) coins

-The 1 eurocent version is somewhat smaller than the other ones, with thin wall between the bearing and the coins, and an thinner outer wall, compared to the other STLs.
+The 1 euro cent version is somewhat smaller than the other ones, with thin wall between the bearing and the coins, and an thinner outer wall, compared to the other STLs.

 # How designed